You want to visit China but you don’t know where to start? This guide shows you all you need to know on how to plan your first trip to China.

-- Subway: In Shanghai, there is a subway (line 2) that goes directly to both the Pudong Airport and Hongqiao Airport.
+- Subway in China: In Shanghai, there is a subway (line 2) that goes directly to both the Pudong Airport and Hongqiao Airport.
 Cost: <15 RMB.

 There is a train from Beijing International Airport to Sanyuanqiao and Dongzhimen, then you can transfer to local subways.

-- Bus: some airports have bus service that goes to the city center, generally this information is available on the airport’s website or visitor information booth outside of luggage claim
+- Bus in China: some airports have bus service that goes to the city center, generally this information is available on the airport’s website or visitor information booth outside of luggage claim

-- MagLev train: this exclusively applies to Shanghai.
+- MagLev train in Shanghai: The MagLev train exclusively applies to Shanghai.
 There is a MagLev train that travels at 300km/h between Pudong Airport and Long Yang Road station (龙阳路）you can then transfer to subway 2 to city center.
 The ride takes you 8 min and is actually a tourist attraction in itself.
 Cost: 50RMB + subway

-- Taxi: there are tons of taxis waiting st the airport.
-Make sure they use the meter before you get in and have your hotels address in Chinese as most taxi drivers don’t speak English
+- Taxi in China: there are usually tons of taxis waiting at the airport.
+Make sure the taxi drivers use the meter before you get in and have your hotels address in Chinese as most taxi drivers don’t speak English

-Once you are in the city (such as Beijing and Shanghai), there is a very comprehensive subway system.
-Subways are the main methods of transportation for most people in big cities now.
+Once you are in the city center in China (such as Beijing and Shanghai), there is a very comprehensive subway system.
+Subways are the main methods of transportation for most people in big cities in China now.
 Note that for security reasons, you have to X ray your bags and luggage every time you go inside a subway station, at least in Beijing and Shanghai.
 This may be a surprise for your first trip to China but you will quickly get used to this procedure.

-Buses are also very popular in many cities.
+Buses are also a very popular form of transportation in many cities in China.
 However many local buses do not have any English signs or announcements, so write down your destination stop in China beforehand and tell your bus driver where you want to get off.

 Taxis are available everywhere especially in big cities but in recent years it’s hard to flag them down on the road.
 The reason is the rise of apps like DiDi Chuxing (more below).
 It’s basically a Uber like app but it allows you to get taxis through the app.
 You will then pay cash to the driver.

-For long distance travel, you can either take a long distance bus or high speed train.
+For long distance travel in China, you can either take a long distance bus or high speed train.
 It’s much easier to book high speed train tickets online through websites like ctrip rather than attempting to take a long distance bus.
-Once you book your train ticket on Ctrip, take down the reservation number and bring your passport with you when picking up the tickets.
-One thing to mention is that even if you are traveling by long distance bus, security will still check your passport.
+Once you book your China train ticket on Ctrip, take down the reservation number and bring your passport with you when picking up the tickets.
+Even if you are traveling by long distance buses in China, security will still check your passport.
 This is something many people don’t know on their first trip in China.

 If you want to travel between cities by bus, I find this a useful website that shows you bus route timetables, prices, and booking options.
-Generally for bus tickets, I actually just went to the bus station early and bought it in person.
+Generally for bus tickets in China, I actually just go to the bus station early and buy it in person.
 However there is always a risk of popular routes being sold out especially on the weekend.

 Since Google is blocked in China, you will not be able to get directions from Google Maps.
 Like I said earlier, China has its own version of American apps for everything so worry not!
 Chinese people use apps such as Baidu Map (百度地图） or Gaode Map (高德地图）feel free to copy and paste the Chinese in your App Store if you can’t find an English version.
 I personally used Gaode Map when I was in China as Baidu Map did not work for me.